rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

     - Ensures the value for the field is selected from a predefined list.
     - Useful for any scenario where the input must be restricted to a specific set of choices.

-  - **Note** : label and value are required keys, as they define the display name and unique identifier for the field.Whereas type and enum are optional keys
+  - **Note** : label and value are required keys, as they define the display name and unique identifier for the field.
+Whereas type and enum are optional keys

   - **Date Types**